simon-ritchie/apysc/docs/_sources/graphics_line_style.md.txt

 If you want to clear line color, then specify a blank string to this argument.

-For example, since the following code will clear line color setting, so a result line graphics is invisible.
+For example, since the following code will clear line color setting, so a result line graphic is invisible.

 ```py
 # runnable